 The curriculum offers flexibility in creating a program of study that you and your adviser can tailor to fit your professional goals and interests.
 You can choose to study full-time or part-time (see degree requirements for more information).

 Interns in the DMDL program gain professional field experience in chosen career areas.
 Students have the opportunity to explore diverse opportunities in the profession throughout the New York metropolitan area.
 They learn through supervised participation in learning technology, instructional design and production, product design and development and a wide range of other professional positions and practices.
 Learn more about internships for this program.

-The capstone thesis project is a culminating project in which you will integrate and apply what you have learned through previous academic work, internships and other experiences and interests- with faculty supervision.
-These projects may be "new," relative to work done in previous courses; or they may be projects started in a previous course that become significantly expanded and enhanced for the thesis.
-See recent thesis projects.
+The thesis capstone project is a culminating project in which you will integrate and apply what you have learned through previous academic work, internships and other experiences and interests- with faculty supervision.
+These projects may be "new," relative to work done in previous courses; or they may be projects started in a previous course that become significantly expanded and enhanced for the thesis capstone.
+See recent thesis capstone projects.

 Prepare for a career as a: